gayajohn/credit-risk-classification/README.md

 ### The Data
 There are 77,536 rows of data.
 The columns include the following:

- 0   loan_size          The size of the loan
+ - loan_size:          The size of the loan

- 1   interest_rate      The interest rate of the loan in percentage 2   borrower_income    The borrower's annual income
+ - interest_rate:      The interest rate of the loan in percentage

+ - borrower_income:    The borrower's annual income

- 3   debt_to_income     The borrower's debt-to-income ratio
+ - debt_to_income:     The borrower's debt-to-income ratio

- 4   num_of_accounts    The number of bank accounts the borrower has 5   derogatory_marks   The number of derogatory marks the borrower has received 6   total_debt         The borrower's total value of pre-existing debt 7   loan_status        The status of the loan, 'healthy' or 'high-risk'
+ - num_of_accounts:    The number of bank accounts the borrower has

+ - derogatory_marks:   The number of derogatory marks the borrower has received

+ - total_debt:         The borrower's total value of pre-existing debt

+ - loan_status:        The status of the loan, 'healthy' or 'high-risk'

 Our model aims to predict 'loan_status'